The Bankrate promise

 These normally offer checks, a debit or ATM card and online bill pay options.
 Often you can waive a monthly maintenance fee by maintaining a minimum balance, while some traditional checking accounts don’t charge such a fee at all.

 Premium checking account

 This account typically offers perks that you’d otherwise have to pay for.
 These may include a free safe deposit box, free personal checks, free official checks, free money orders and fees waived on some or all out-of-network ATMs.
 You’ll usually need to maintain a higher minimum balance on a premium account.

 Student checking account

 These accounts are usually for students ages 18-23.
 Student checking accounts might not have maintenance fees for those who qualify.
 They may also offer overdraft forgiveness, ATM fee reimbursement, free checks or other perks.
 These accounts can be a useful way for students to begin managing their money, using their own debit card for purchases or cash withdrawals.

 Senior checking account

 However, don’t just look at the account name and assume it’s the right account for you without shopping around.
 You may find a better deal with an account that isn’t marketed to seniors.

 Interest-bearing checking accounts help you earn interest.
 Some of these may have specific requirements to earn a certain APY, such as having a minimum direct deposit or a minimum number of debit card transactions.

 There may also be limitations on how much of your balance earns a certain APY.
 While some interest checking accounts offer higher APYs than savings or money market accounts, interest-checking accounts are more likely to only pay a higher APY on funds up to a certain balance threshold, with additional funds earning a lower rate.

 Other interest-checking accounts will only give you a fraction of the yield you can get on a top-yielding savings account.
-For instance, a checking account may pay a 0.1 percent APY, whereas the top savings accounts currently pay a 2 percent APY or higher.
+For instance, a checking account may pay a 0.1 percent APY, whereas the top savings accounts currently pay upwards of 5 percent APY.